What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 Short-Chain PFAS

-Short-chain PFAS contain fewer carbon atoms and are often introduced as alternatives to long-chain compounds.
+Short-chain PFAS contain fewer carbon atoms and are often used as alternatives to long-chain compounds.

 Examples include: